aurielfournier/CV/PDF_CV.md

 Arkansas Cooperative Fish and Wildlife Research Unit - University of Arkansas
 August 2012 - Present

 Effects of wetland management strategies on habitat use of fall migrating rails on intensively managed wetland complexes in Missouri.
-Performing distance based nocturnal ATV surveys for rails in wetland impoundments across the state of Missouri.
-Managing a four person field crew, working closely with state and federal land managers.
+Developing a new survey methdology to monitor rail abundance during autumn migration using distance based nocturnal ATV surveys for rails in wetland impoundments.
+Managing a four person field crew.
+Reguarly meeting and working closely with state and federal land managers to develop questions and establish field experiments to answer their questions.
 Capturing rails, taking blood and feather samples.
+Working with Bird Studies Canada and researchers/hunters across the U.S. to collect feathers for a large scale migratory connectivity project.

 **Undergraduate Research Grant**
 Dr. Joseph Bump
 Michigan Technological University
 May 2011 - Present

-Assessing the breeding location of Virginia Rails migrating through NW Ohio using stable isotopes.
+Assessing the migratory connectivity of Virginia Rails using citizen science data as an informative prior for geographic assignment.
 Manuscript In Review.

 **Summer Undergraduate Research Fellowship**
 Dr. Joseph Bump